On the statistical theory of self-gravitating collisionless dark matter flow

 \subsection{Velocity dispersion functions and energy distribution}

 Figure \ref{fig:8} presents the variation of two dispersion functions with comoving scale \textit{r} for different redshift \textit{z}.
 The dispersion of smoothed velocity $\sigma _{u}^{2} \left(r\right)$ is obtained from Eq. \eqref{ZEqnNum910224} (solid line), while the velocity dispersion $\sigma _{d}^{2} \left(r\right)$ is obtained from Eq. \eqref{ZEqnNum926839} (dash line).
 Increasing small scale power with time can be seen from the increasing $\sigma _{d}^{2} \left(r\right)$ for a given \textit{r}.
-The dispersion function $\sigma _{u}^{2} \left(r\right)$ on large scale can be modeled by Eq. \eqref{ZEqnNum178726} and plotted in dash line with good agreement with N-body simulation.
+The dispersion function $\sigma _{u}^{2} \left(r\right)$ on large scale can be modeled by Eq. \eqref{ZEqnNum178726} and plotted in dotted line with good agreement with N-body simulation (solid blue line).
 By setting the energy in scales above \textit{r} equals the energy contained in scales smaller than \textit{r}, i.e. $\sigma _{u}^{2} \left(r_{t2} \right)=\sigma _{d}^{2} \left(r_{t2} \right)=0.5$, a second comoving length scale $r_{t2} $ can be introduced.
 The kinetic energy contained in scales less than $r_{t2}$ is 50\% of the entire kinetic energy.
-Figure \ref{fig:9} presents the variation of $r_{t2} \propto a^{{-5/2} } $ and $r_{t} \propto a^{{1/2} } $.
+Figure \ref{fig:9} presents the variation of $r_{t2} \propto a^{{-5/2} } $ and $r_{t} \propto a^{{1/2} }$.
 The length scale $r_{t2}$ decreasing with time reflects increasing fraction of kinetic energy contained in small scales with more haloes formed.

 Figure \ref{fig:10} presents the energy distribution in real space from Eq. \eqref{ZEqnNum359490}.
 Kinetic energy contained in large scale is decreasing with time, with more energy contained in small scale.
-With more halos form, the small scale power ($\propto u^{2} \propto a^{{3/2} } $ Eq. \eqref{ZEqnNum955991}) increases faster than the large scale ($\propto a_{0} u^{2} \propto a^{1} $, Eq. \eqref{ZEqnNum235904}) with increasing fraction of kinetic energy in small scales.
+With more haloes forming, the small scale power ($\propto u^{2} \propto a^{{3/2} } $ Eq. \eqref{ZEqnNum955991}) increases faster than the large scale ($\propto a_{0} u^{2} \propto a^{1} $, Eq. \eqref{ZEqnNum235904}) with increasing fraction of kinetic energy contained in small scales.